 Relationships between the Brood Year reconnection dates for six flow thresholds and coho spf are shown in Figure 9.
 The trends in slope value and R2 suggest that the date of crossing lower flow thresholds such as 10 and 15 cfs has greater biological significance than the date of crossing thresholds like 40 cfs, with 20 cfs being somewhat intermediate.
-In the context of this watershed, it suggests that a Fort Jones gauge flowrate of 10 cfs is a critical threshold for coho passage into the mainstem Scott River.
+In the context of this watershed, it suggests that a Fort Jones gauge flowrate of 10 cfs is a critical threshold for coho passage into the mainstem Scott River (although stakeholder feedback has suggested that higher flowrates are necessary for spawning coho salmon passage; see discussion below).

-For Chinook, no significant relationships were calculated between the three ecological observation types and the Brood Year reconnection dates (i.e., no R2 values exceeded 0.1).
+For Chinook, conversely, no significant relationships were obtained between the three ecological observation types and the Brood Year reconnection dates (i.e., no R2 values exceeded 0.1).